 If the heirs are serving as executors, those fees can be waived.
 However, attorney fees are likely unavoidable.
 What’s more, court fees and expenses typically rack up to several thousand dollars, and appraisal fees can equal as much as 1% of the value of the property.

 Because probate is a court-administered procedure, numerous documents and forms need to be filed with the court.
 Plus, many actions require court supervision.
-In turn, the process of transferring property to the intended heirs oftentimes is a lengthy one, lasting anywhere between six months and two years.
+In turn, the process of transferring property to the intended heirs oftentimes is lengthy, lasting anywhere between six months and two years.

 During that time, there’s a likelihood the property may not be put up for sale.
 And in the case it is able to be sold, the heirs may only have limited access to the sale proceeds.

 Assets held in trust have universally escaped the probate process.
-In California, you can make a living trust to avoid probate for essentially any asset you own—real estate, bank accounts, vehicles, and so on.
+For example, in California, you can make a living trust to avoid probate for essentially any asset you own—real estate, bank accounts, vehicles, and so on.

 Once that’s done, the property will be controlled by the terms of the trust.
 At your death, your successor trustee will be able to transfer it to the trust beneficiaries sans probate court proceedings.